schalkjoubert/test/docs/git-it-write/writing-posts.md

 ## Supported file formats.

 Right now only "markdown" files `.md` are supported by the plugin.
-Please refer [markdown guide](https://www.markdownguide.org/basic-syntax/) page for more information on markdown and the syntax.
+Please refer [markdown guide](https://www.markdownguide.org/basic-syntax/) page for more information on markdown and the syntax.....

 ## File name